Potassium in biology

 Potassium is the main intracellular ion for all types of cells, while having a major role in maintenance of fluid and electrolyte balance.
-Potassium is necessary for the function of all living cells, and is thus present in all plant and animal tissues.
+Potassium is necessary for the function of all living cells and is thus present in all plant and animal tissues.
 It is found in especially high concentrations within plant cells, and in a mixed diet, it is most highly concentrated in fruits.
 The high concentration of potassium in plants, associated with comparatively very low amounts of sodium there, historically resulted in potassium first being isolated from the ashes of plants (potash), which in turn gave the element its modern name.
 The high concentration of potassium in plants means that heavy crop production rapidly depletes soils of potassium, and agricultural fertilizers consume 93% of the potassium chemical production of the modern world economy.

 The functions of potassium and sodium in living organisms are quite different.
 Animals, in particular, employ sodium and potassium differentially to generate electrical potentials in animal cells, especially in nervous tissue.
 Potassium depletion in animals, including humans, results in various neurological dysfunctions.
-Characteristic concentrations of potassium in model organisms are: 30–300mM in E. coli, 300mM in budding yeast, 100mM in mammalian cell and 4mM in blood plasma.
+Characteristic concentrations of potassium in model organisms are: 30–300 mM in E. coli, 300 mM in budding yeast, 100 mM in mammalian cell and 4 mM in blood plasma.